CSSAW/CSSAW_Central/README.md

     usage: csvsql [-h] user password host database table filename

     positional arguments:
         user         user for database login
         password     password for login if necessary
         host         host IP for database
         database     database to run queries on
         table        table to insert into (will create new if doesn't exist) filename     filepath of CSV file to insert

     optional arguments:
-        -h, --help  show this help message and exit
+        -h, --help   show this help message and exit --overwrite  Overwrite already-present table in database
 ```

 #### example